CAC's Between States exhibition

 Society of Typographic Arts 'STA 100' Winner 2018

-While freelancing for Chicago design studio Studio Blue, the team and I developed the identity for the Chicago Architecture Foundation's exhibition, "Between States".
+While freelancing for Chicago design studio Studio Blue, the team and I developed the identity for the Chicago Architecture Foundation (now Chicago Architecture Center)'s exhibition, "Between States".
 The concept for the identity was inspired by the existing Chicago Architecture Biennial identity, which uses repetition, contrast, and words to make visual patterns.